nodetec/notebin/README.md

 3. Render the code with appropriate formatting, preserving whitespace and indentation.
 4. Display the language and extension prominently.
 5. Provide "run" functionality for supported languages when possible.
-6. Display the title and description (if available) as part of the snippet presentation.
+6. Display the description (if available) as part of the snippet presentation.

 Clients MAY provide additional functionality such as: